Compare to Similar Products

 Locking and Adjustability

 A handful of users like to constantly adjust the length of their trekking poles to match the terrain.
-The majority of hikers and trekkers don't mind as much and just deal with the length of their poles as terrain changes.
+The majority of hikers and trekkers don't mind as much and just deal with the length of their poles as the terrain changes.
 If you're one of the majority, or you are new to using trekking poles, you won't mind the lack of length adjustment found in these fixed-length poles.
 That said, if you want the option, look elsewhere.

-Foldable construction results in the smallest packed size, but also eliminates any overlap in pole sections, increasing the tendency of a pole to wobble or bend when weighted.
-Considering that these poles are designed for lighter uses, they will serve most activities well, although larger folks and those carrying big backpacks might want to choose a heavier, telescoping pole.
+Foldable construction results in the smallest packed size but also eliminates any overlap in pole sections, increasing the tendency of a pole to wobble or bend when weighted.
+Considering that these poles are designed for lighter uses, they will serve most activities well, although larger folks and those carrying big backpacks might want to choose a heavier telescoping pole.

 Despite the lightweight construction (12.5 ounces for the 110 cm size) and noticeably lighter-than-average swing weight, our testers were surprised by the durability of the Distance Z. For its first field test, we took it on a six-day mountaineering adventure that was nearly entirely on cross-country terrain.
 Two other poles broke, but the Distance Z handled it fantastically.
 Still, these poles aren't as tough as many of the heavier aluminum telescoping poles, but we think they're plenty durable for all but the hardest users with the biggest backpacks.

 Aluminum is more durable than carbon fiber because it can bend without snapping.
 It also resists chipping and cracking, problems that can plague carbon poles and cause catastrophic failures.
 The carbide tip and reinforced lower shaft above the mud basket reduces wear in the usual areas.
 The Distance Z aluminum poles are continually durable enough for everything we've thrown at them thus far.